-The Current Opioid Misuse Measure (COMM) will help providers identify whether a patient, currently on long-term opioid therapy, may be exhibiting aberrant behaviors associated with misuse of opioid medications.
-Since the COMM examines concurrent misuse, it is ideal for helping healthcare providers monitor patients' aberrant medication-related behaviors over the course of treatment.
-COMM is available in an electronic format through PainCAS .
+The paper version of the Current Opioid Misuse Measure (COMM) is a self-report screener that helps clinicians identify whether a patient currently on long-term opioid therapy may be engaging in aberrant opioid-related behavior.
+In contrast, the Screener and Opioid Assessment for Patients with Pain (SOAPP) is intended to predict which patients being considered for long-term opioid therapy may exhibit aberrant medications behaviors in the future.
+Since the COMM examines current misuse, it is ideal for helping clinicians monitor patients’ risk of aberrant medication-related behaviors over the course of treatment.
+A new evidenced-based, 9-item version of COMM is available in an electronic format through PainCAS™.